UPSC 2023 (Syllabus, Study Material, Quiz)

 Special Class Railway Apprentices Examination

-Indian railways are broadly divided and subdivided into zones, division and departments, each performing a particular function.
+Indian railways are broadly divided and subdivided into zones, divisions and departments, each performing a particular function.

 The highest rank in the Indian railways is the group A officers which are directly recruited by UPSC.